sailplatform/caliper-python/README.rst

 Changing and testing
 --------------------
 All the `imsglobal_caliper` code you would use to build and use a caliper sensor in your application you can find in the `caliper` main module.
-The bundle also includes a set of test files in a `caliper_tests` module; we did this not because we expect you'll use `caliper_tests` in production, but so that the various tests modules in `caliper_tests` can have portable visibility to one another.

 **Testing**.
-In general, whenever you might make changes to code in `caliper`, you should run the unit tests.
-From the package's top-level directory, just use `tox` to run all the tests on both Python 2.7 and Python 3.5.
+When you work with the source bundle, we include tests in the `tests` directory.
+The tests use the `tox` test runner, so you will need that in your environment.
+In general, whenever you might make changes to code in `caliper`, you should run the fixture tests.
+From the source repo's top-level directory, use `tox` to run all the tests on both Python 2.7 and Python 3.6.

+Before you can run the tests, you will also need a copy of the Caliper fixtures (see below).

 **Fixtures**.
 The test suites are principally designed to test against the canonical common JSON fixtures.
 To set up your tests, you should clone the `Caliper common fixtures repository
 <https://github.com/IMSGlobal/caliper-common-fixtures-public>`_ repository into the
-`caliper_tests/fixtures` directory, and pull changes there.
+`tests/fixtures` directory, and pull changes there.

 Ideally, if you make changes to `imsglobal_caliper` you should ensure that your changes will test well against the fixtures from the main common fixtures